Marcelh1/fanx/README.md

 ![usb dongle](https://github.com/Marcelh1/fanx/blob/main/high_q.png)

 # HW versions (important!)
 There are two versions of the dongle, V1.0 and V2.0.
 They use different bootloaders, same application software (Firmata or Standalone) can be used.
-It's however very important to select the right target in the Arduino IDE:
+It's however very important to select the right board in the Arduino IDE:

 V1.0 = Arduino micro